Broadband frequency filters with quantum dot chains: Results

 \subsection{Maximal power and maximal cooling}

-One might think naively that by increasing the system-reservoir coupling strength one may increase the currents and thereby also the power and cooling current.
-However, already when we consider a single dot with energy $\epsilon$ and wideband reservoirs $\Gamma_L(\omega)=\Gamma_R(\omega)=\Gamma_0$, this is only true for small couplings $\Gamma_0$.
+For a generic tunnel amplitude $t_{k\nu}$ and reservoir energies $\epsilon_{k\nu}$, the spectral coupling density $\Gamma_\nu(\omega) = 2\pi \sum_k \abs{t_{k\nu}}^2 \delta(\omega-\epsilon_{k\nu})$ will increase if one raises the system-reservoir coupling strength.
+One might naively think that this would also always increase the currents and thereby also the power and cooling performance.
+However, already when we consider a single dot with energy $\epsilon$ and wideband reservoirs described by constant spectral coupling densities $\Gamma_L(\omega)=\Gamma_R(\omega)=\Gamma_0$ (we take the parameter $\Gamma_0$ as coupling strength below), this growth of currents is only observed for small couplings $\Gamma_0$.
 For this setup, the transmission~\eqref{EQ:transmission_formula} becomes a Lorentzian $T(\omega) = \Gamma_0^2/[(\omega-\epsilon)^2+\Gamma_0^2]$, and when we plot the power or cooling current -- in parameter regimes that leave them positive for small couplings $\Gamma_0$ -- as a function of the coupling strength $\Gamma_0$, we observe a turnover, such that power or cooling current decrease again beyond a certain coupling strength.
 A similar turnover behaviour is found in many different setups and using various methods suitable to treat the strong-coupling regime, see e.g. Refs.~\cite{gelbwaser_klimovsky2015a,wang2015a,strasberg2018a}.
 In our picture, the reason for this is that for stronger couplings the transmission windows widen (compare Fig.~\ref{FIG:heatengine_refrigerator}) and thereby unfavorable contributions to the power or cooling current arise.
 We will demonstrate that one may partially compensate for this by sharpening the transmission window.